electronut/ElectronutLabs-bluey/README.md

 ## Coming Soon...

-Some of the things that we are working on...
+Some of the additional things that we are working on...

 - Data logging
 - HID on Raspberry Pi